d3group/ddop/ddop/datasets/descr/bakery.rst

     - 'weekday' the day of the week,
     - 'month' the month of the year,
     - 'year' the year,
-    - 'is_holiday' whether it is a national holiday,
+    - 'is_holiday' whether or not it is a national holiday
+    - 'is_schoolholiday' whether or not it is a school holiday,
     - 'rainfall' the amount of rainfall,
     - 'temperature' the outdoor temperature,
+    - 'promotion_currentweek' whether or not there is a promotion this week
+    - 'promotion_lastweek' whether ore not there was a promotion last week

     Note: The dataset also includes demand lag features as well as a column for the demand date.
     By default, those features are not included when loading the data.
 You can include them